 This distinctive path presents a singular contract to all students who tread it.
 Sensei

-emphasized, "Whether you study Karate, Kung Fu, or some other concept...the arts are a partner with whom you have a solemn compact.
+emphasized, "Whether you study Karate, Kung Fu, or some other kindred pursuit, the arts are a partner with whom you make a solemn compact.
 Performance returns

 growth.
 Perform and you will be rewarded.
 Fail to perform, and you'll get nothing."